 Racking systems consist of several vital components.
 Frames and beams are essential parts, forming the backbone of the structure.
 Frames provide vertical support, while beams connect the frames horizontally to hold the weight of the stored materials.

 Shelves are also common, especially in systems designed for smaller items.
-Depending on the weight and type of products being stored, they can be made from various materials, such as mesh or wood.
+Depending on the weight and type of products being stored, they can be made from various materials, such as wire mesh or wood.

 Properly installing and maintaining these components ensures the safety and efficiency of the racking system.
 Regular inspections are necessary to identify and fix any wear and tear.
 Additionally, adhering to safety guidelines helps prevent accidents and prolong the lifespan of the racking system.